 “Get started by downloading the eighth beta version of the iPhone OS, available in the iPhone Dev Center.
 With this new version of iPhone OS you can conduct final testing and prepare your application for submission to the App Store.
 Apple is expected to launch the final iPhone 2.0 Firmware and App Store on July 11th alongside the iPhone 3G release.
 Developers may submit their applications now for availability in the App Store.
 Apple must approve all applications that are submitted.”

 Meeting some of Apple’s more arbitrary respectability guidelines is something many developers took a long time to get to grips with.
-For those who did, however, rewards were generous.
+For those who did, however, rewards could be generous.

 By the time the App Store opened in July 2008, users could download 500 third-party apps.
 About 25 percent of them cost users absolutely nothing.
 Within the App Store’s first 72 hours of opening, iPhone owners racked up a massive 10 million downloads.